shuvo-h/ecommerce/README.md

 npm run start
 ```
 ## Features
-- Users can register and log in securely using JWT (JSON Web Tokens).
+- Users can register as manager and log in securely using JWT (JSON Web Tokens).
 - Authentication ensures that only authorized users can access the dashboard.
+- A manager can create a new seller user or a manager
+- Manager has all the access to CRUD any product and can see the sales history of any users
+- The role with user can only CRUD on the products they own. and also sales history is restricted to only for the sales they made.

 ## Electric Gadgets Management
 - CRUD Operations: Add, delete, update, and view electric gadgets in the inventory.